flatironinstitute/ephys-viz/README.md

 # ephys-viz

-Neurophysiology visualization components deployable to the notebook, web, or desktop
+Neurophysiology visualization components deployable to the notebook, web, or desktop.

+A live preview of these widgets can be found [here](http://50.116.50.203:8080/).

 ## Installation